Linueks/Fys4411-Variational-Monte-Carlo/README.md

 # Project1 FYS4411 Computational Physics, Quantum Mechanical Systems Spring 2021
 Below is the readme from the forked repository which contained the code skeleton this project is based on.
 Through the project significant changes have been made to the existing code.

+## Usage
+No command line interface / reading variables from file has been implemented as of yet, so when changing values a recompile is needed (stupid I know), this would be something prioritized in future work on this code.
+Now there just three boolean flags in the main.cpp file which toggles SimpleHarmonicOscillator, InteractingHarmonicOscillator and whether or not to use numeric differentiation for the kinetic energy calculation.
+There is also a flag for toggling Importance sampling.

 ## Simple Variational Monte Carlo solve for FYS4411